PetroIvaniuk/llms-tools/README.md

 - [Material Palette](https://astra-vision.github.io/MaterialPalette/) - a method to extract Physically-Based-Rendering (PBR) materials from a single real-world image
 - [DiffusionLight](https://diffusionlight.github.io/) - a simple yet effective technique to estimate lighting in a single input image
 - [Magnific](https://magnific.ai/) - the image Upscaler & Enhancer
-- [Stable Signature](https://ai.meta.com/blog/stable-signature-watermarking-generative-ai/) - a new method for watermarking images, by MetaAI
 - [wasitai](https://wasitai.com/) - check if an image was generated by a machine
 - [Textify](https://textify.storia.ai/) - a tool for replacing the gibberish in AI-generated images with your desired text
 - [Interpolating between Images with Diffusion Models](https://clintonjwang.github.io/interpolation) - a method for zero-shot controllable interpolation using latent diffusion models